 Faced with the problem of providing increased power for production aircraft in 1911, but insisting on their original objective of simplicity, the Wright’s compromise was a vertical six-cylinder engine.
 The engine incorporated a flexible (rubber band) drive on the flywheel which greatly reduced vibration and considerably extended the life of the chain drive that operated the propellers.
 The Wright 6-70 powered the Wright Model D aircraft in 1913, and the model designation was derived from the number of cylinders and the horsepower.
 Originating as a 45 kW (60 hp) model, further development led to a 60 kW (80 hp) version.

 Transferred from the Department of the Navy, Bureau of Aeronautics.

-Type: In-line, 6 cylinders, liquid-cooled
+Type: Reciprocating, in-line, 6 cylinders, water-cooled

-Power rating: 52 KW (70 hp) at 1,400 rpm
+Power rating: 52 kW (70 hp) at 1,400 rpm

 Displacement: 6.64 L (405 cu in)

 Bore and Stroke: 11.113 cm (4.375 in) x 11.430 cm (4.500 in)